Table of Contents

 • New Cross-Site Request Forgery Protection (CSRF) Recommendation - We recommend that administrators begin the process of converting their servers from the current default CSRF protection setting of "Admin requests" to "All POST requests".
 The more stringent security setting may cause issues for custom pages that submit HTTP POST requests.
 If you have no custom pages or forms, we recommend that you immediately change the CSRF setting for all test, staging, and production servers running 18.1.
 If you have custom pages and forms, we recommend that you begin testing on your test and staging servers.
 In a future release, LabKey Server will enforce that all HTTP POSTs include the CSRF token, at which point all custom pages will be required to be do so.
 For details on configuring custom pages with CSRF protection, see here.

-View the full LabKey Server 18.1 release notes.
+View the LabKey Server 18.1 release notes.

 Create a Folder in Panorama